lukastheiler/ttn_moteino/Readme.md

-# The Things Network - Arduino Moteino Lora Walkthrough
+# The Things Network with the Moteino and RN2483

-Update: with the new backend this is work in progress!
+Update: with the new backend, this is work in progress!

-## RN2482 and otaa Walkthrough
+## RN2483 and otaa Walkthrough

 I've failed so far connecting the Moteino, sometimes there was a message, sometimes it failed. it took 15 minutes to get messages from the new backend.
 It's hard to figure out where the source of error is.
-Therefore took the RN2482 to figure out how the whole thing works.
+Therefore took the RN2483 to figure out how the whole thing works.

 ## Hardware and Software
 I'm using this Board from [Microchip](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=dm164138#utm_medium=Press-Release&utm_term=LoRa%20Certification%20&utm_content=WPD&utm_campaign=868MHz) and [CoolTerm](http://freeware.the-meiers.org) to connect to it with with 9600 Baud.